Strippit & G. E. HI-ACK Servo Drives

 with a Control Board, and 2 or 4 sealed Power Modules which Powered each Axis Servo Motor.

-Early 3 Drives had some Reliability Issues, were hard to work on as components access was difficult, and had a SCR Regeneration Circuit (overvoltage) that was to Backfeed Excess Current from the Decelerating Axis Back into the 3-Phase AC Power Lines.
+Early 3 Drives had Reliability Issues, were hard to work on as components access was difficult, and had a SCR Regeneration Circuit (overvoltage) that was to Backfeed Excess Current from Decelerating Axis Back into 3-Phase AC Power Lines.

 This Regen Circuit was Complicated, did Not work well,